tjhunt25/tic-tac-toe/README.md

 ## Description:

-<br>Tic tac toe is a game played with two players, X and O. A game played on a 3x3 board in which the winner is determined by a player placing their mark in a row of 3 first.
-Rows can be made Horizontally, vertically or diagonally.<br>
+The main objective of the project was designed to test our creativity and solve challenges  developers encounter using multiple front end languages to create a simple Tic-tac-toe game.

-The main object of the project was designed to test our creativity and solve challenges real world developers encounter using multiple front end languages to create a simple tic tac toe game to get our feet wet in the Web Development World.
+Tic tac toe is a game played with two players, X and O. A game played on a 3x3 board in which the winner is determined by a player placing their mark in a row of 3 first.
+Rows can be made Horizontally, vertically or diagonally.

 ![Screenshot](/images/tictactoe.png)